tkn-tub/ns3-gym/src/antenna/doc/source/antenna-design.rst

 CosineAntennaModel
 ++++++++++++++++++

-This is the cosine model described in [Chunjan]_: the antenna gain is determined as:
+This is the cosine model described in [Chunjian]_: the antenna gain is determined as:

 .. math::